kayburns/women-snowboard/research/im2txt/README.md

 You can use `./setup.sh` to download data, pre-trained models (including Inception-v3 which is the convolutional network base we use), and pre-extracted captions.
 You can optionally provide a path to the MSCOCO dataset and the script will automatically create a softlink for the MSCOCO dataset in the "data" folder.
 If you would like to do this run `.setup.sh PATH/TO/MSCOCO`.

-To skip training, use our [pretrained models](https://people.eecs.berkeley.edu/~lisa_anne/snowboard_misc/final_weights_eccv2018.zip) or the [captions](https://people.eecs.berkeley.edu/~lisa_anne/snowboard_misc/final_captions_eccv2018.zip) themselves.
-These are expected to be under `women-snowboard/research/im2txt` and will be automatically downloaded with `setup.sh`.
+To skip training, use our [pretrained models or captions](https://drive.google.com/drive/u/1/folders/1i1wE01EH-x7OAun0ITI_Dvr47cGjHLC9).
+These are expected to be under `women-snowboard/research/im2txt`.  *Note that `setup.sh` tries to download from a website that no longer exists, so will not work*.

 #### Data Preprocessing: Creating Masked Images